sonallsingh/Java/README.md

 # Java
-This are files of the java session which I had attended
+This are the practice codes which I had performed during te conducted java sessions.